dzhsurf/poga/README.md

 Introduction
 -----------------

-Poga is an Python binds for YogaLayout library.
+Poga is an Python binding for YogaLayout library.